Funding for postdoctoral researchers and habilitation candidates

 This is an opportunity for some FAU professors to gain initial experience teaching in another country while working on their own research.

-The position as a guest lecturer is usually filled by the coordinator named in the inter-institutional agreement as part of this programme.
+The position as a guest lecturer is usually filled by the coordinator named in the inter-institutional agreement as part of this program.
 If they do not wish to carry out the stay as a guest lecturer themselves, another person from the same subject may take their place, provided the partner university agrees, and may then apply for funding with the coordinator’s consent.

 Funding and support for international postdoctoral researchers and German researchers returning from abroad